Wautvda/yii2-installer/README.md

 ## Features

-- Setup database correctly
+- Setup database connection
-- Execute all migrations if migrations are setup correctly (more in [migrations](docs/migrations.md))
+- Execute all migrations if migrations are setup correctly (more in [migrations](docs/installation/migrations.md)) and migrationoption is turned on (see [configuration](docs/configuration/settings.md)
+- Setup mailer configuration
 - Setup other configurations like:
     - Application Name
     - Admin Email